 It is good to express how you feel about your break up.
 Expressing emotionally is cathartic and helps you immensely but overindulging in these feelings could never allow you to move forward.
-When doing so, you end up strengthening these feelings and embedding the feelings deeper, creating a difficulty in uprooting them later.
+When doing so, you end up strengthening these feelings and embedding the feelings deeper, creating difficulty in uprooting them later.

 Learn to Let It Go

-By allowing yourself to consciously distance yourself from the maladaptive behaviours and emotions, you can learn to let go of your past.
+By allowing yourself to consciously distance yourself from the maladaptive behaviors and emotions, you can learn to let go of your past.
 It is tough to forget but once these trying times are over, you will be able to make peace with your past.
 You need to cut those reminders and move to healthier ways of coping.